bioidiap/bob.extension/doc/framework.rst

 |project| comes with a command line called ``bob`` which provides a set of
 commands by default::

     $ bob --help
     Usage: bob [OPTIONS] COMMAND [ARGS]...

       The main command line interface for bob.
 Look below for available commands.

     Options:
-     -v, --verbose   Increase the verbosity level from 0 (only error messages) to 1 (warnings), 2 (log messages), 3 (debug information) by adding the --verbose option as often as desired (e.g. '-vvv' for debug).
-     --log FILENAME  Redirects the prints of the scripts to FILENAME.
       --help  Show this message and exit.

     Commands:
       config  The manager for bob's global configuration.
       ...

 This command line is implemented using click_.
 You can extend the commands of this script through setuptools entry points (this is implemented using